pmndrs/react-spring/readme.md

 </Transition>
 ```

-If you need to track a single child, that is also possible:
+If you need to toggle a single child, that is also possible:

 ```jsx
 <Transition from={{ opacity: 0 }} enter={{ opacity: 1 }} leave={{ opacity: 0 }}>